wp-plugins/wd-twitter-feed/readme.txt

 = Is possible to show multiple hashtags? =

-Since version 1.1, Twitter Feed supports the new Twitter search engine.
+Since version 1.1, Twitter Feed supports making queries using the new Twitter search engine.
 Everything that is possible through the search engine is possible through Twitter Feed.
 For example, you can display all the tweets that contain the #jazz and the #guitar hashtags by specifying the search query `#jazz AND #guitar` in the query input field.

 == Screenshots ==

 1. Twitter Feed option page
 2. Shortcode editor
-3. Text editor (TinyMCE) button
+3. Text editor (TinyMCE) button popup options
 4. Widget
 5. Simplistic-skin
 6. Default skin (matches the theme style)
+7. Usage status tracker

 == Changelog ==

+= 2.0.0 =
+* (NEW) Minified and concatenated CSS & JS, only 10kb total!
+* (NEW) Better formatted, self contained JavaScript
+* (NEW) Integrated into Amarkal Framework
+* (NEW) options & widget control panels
+* (NEW) Editor widget with easy-to-use box icons
+* (NEW) Added usage status section to the admin panel (Thanks for the idea, Mark Rickan!)
+* (FIX) Improved stability
+* (FIX) Improved Cross-Browser compatibility
+* (FIX) Bug report tool not getting through spam filter

-= 1.44 =
+= 1.4.4 =
-* Minor bug fixes
+* (FIX) Minor bug fixes
-* Minor CSS improvements
+* (FIX) Minor CSS improvements
-* Updated field names for oAuth tokens
+* (UPDATE) field names for oAuth tokens
-* Readme update
+* (UPDATE) Readme

-= 1.43 =
+= 1.4.3 =
-* New API
+* (NEW) Twitter Feed API
-* Separated view from controller
+* (FIX) Separated view from controller
-* Minor CSS updates
+* (UPDATE) Minor CSS updates

-= 1.42 =
+= 1.4.2 =
-* Fix for include/exclude retweets
+* (FIX) for include/exclude retweets
-* Fix for bug-report section
+* (FIX) for bug-report section
-* Added widget subtitle option
+* (NEW) Added widget subtitle option
-* Added tooltips for tweet actions
+* (NEW) Added tooltips for tweet actions

-= 1.41 =
+= 1.4.1 =
-* Critical fix for Wordpress 3.9 and TinyMCE 4
+* (FIX) Critical fix for Wordpress 3.9 and TinyMCE 4
-* New editor button icon, with retina display resolution
+* (NEW) editor button icon, with retina display resolution
-* Minor CSS fixes
+* (FIX) Minor CSS fixes

-= 1.4 =
+= 1.4.0 =
-* Added support for embedded media in tweets.
+* (NEW) Added support for embedded media in tweets.
 A tweet containing media will have a button that show the included media when clicked.
 Supported media types are (for now): Photos, Vine videos and YouTube videos
-* Improved CSS
+* (NEW) Improved CSS

-= 1.3 =
+= 1.3.0 =
-* Fixed namespace issue
+* (FIX) namespace issue
-* Critical fix for a bug that was causing the caching system to crash
+* (FIX) Critical fix for a bug that was causing the caching system to crash
-* Removed unused files
+* (UPDATE) Removed unused files

-= 1.2 =
+= 1.2.0 =
-* Loading Font Awesome from a CDN instead of storing it locally
+* (FIX) Loading Font Awesome from a CDN instead of storing it locally
-* Removed the 20 tweets limit from the input fields
+* (FIX) Removed the 20 tweets limit from the input fields
-* Updated wrong UI instructions
+* (FIX) minor CSS issues
+* (FIX) web-intent issue that was causing it to open twice
-* Reorganized file structure
+* (FIX) Reorganized file structure
-* Added PHP namespace implementation to prevent name collisions and improve modularity
+* (FIX) Added PHP namespace implementation to prevent name collisions and improve modularity
-* Tested on more themes to improve CSS compatibility
+* (UPDATE) Tested on more themes to improve CSS compatibility
-* Fixed minor CSS issues
-* Fixed web-intent issue that was causing it to open twice
+* (UPDATE) Updated wrong UI instructions

-= 1.1 =
+= 1.1.0 =
-* New feature: Twitter lists.
+* (NEW) Twitter lists.
 Feature any list from any user.
-* New feature: Twitter search.
+* (NEW) Twitter search.
 Feature tweets using the twitter search api.
-* New feature: Home timeline.
+* (NEW) Home timeline.
 Feature your home timeline, including your tweets, and the tweets of those you follow.
-* New feature: Mentions of me.
+* (NEW) Mentions of me.
 Feature tweets containing a users's @screen_name for the authenticating user.
-* New feature: Retweets of me.
+* (NEW) Retweets of me.
 Feature the most recent tweets authored by the authenticating user that have been retweeted by others.
-* Improved: Cache design
+* (UPDATE) Cache design
-* Improved: Debug mode can now be turned on/off from the administration panel.
+* (UPDATE) Debug mode can now be turned on/off from the administration panel.
-* Fixed: Slider with a single slide issue
-* Updated: User manual to reflect the new features
+* (UPDATE) User manual to reflect the new features
+* (FIX) Slider with a single slide issue

-= 1.0 =
+= 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 2.0.0 =
+* Brand new user interface, multiple bug fixes, improved CSS.

-= 1.44 =
+= 1.4.4 =
 * Minor bug fixes

-= 1.43 =
+= 1.4.3 =
 * New API

-= 1.42 =
+= 1.4.2 =
 * Fix for include/exclude retweets

-= 1.41 =
+= 1.4.1 =
 * Critical fix for WordPress 3.9

-= 1.4 =
+= 1.4.0 =
 * Added tweet media support for photos, YouTube & Vine videos

-= 1.3 =
+= 1.3.0 =
 * Critical bug fix